 - the Bill will provide that historic CJEU case law be given the same binding, or precedent, status in UK courts as decisions of the Supreme Court.

 The White Paper also explains that the Bill will allow "corrections" to be made to UK laws through secondary legislation where there are provisions that will not function properly by simply preserving EU-derived law.
 This may include amending the law prior to Brexit to remove references to EU obligations or institutions where the UK is no longer subject to or party to them.

 In relation to conflicts that may arise between preserved EU-derived law and primary legislation passed by Parliament after Brexit, the White Paper confirms that the latter will take precedence so as to end the supremacy of EU law.

-Workers' rights are specifically referenced in the White Paper as an area where existing law will be preserved under the Great Repeal Act.
+Workers' rights are specifically referenced in the White Paper as an area where existing law will be preserved under the European Union (Withdrawal) Act.
 It remains the case therefore that there is no indication that we should expect drastic changes to entrenched and long-standing employment concepts following Brexit.

 What more do we now know about the impact of Brexit on UK employment law?

 Many aspects of UK employment law are outside the scope of EU law or in excess of EU requirements, including minimum wage legislation, unfair dismissal rights and certain holiday and parental leave rights.
 The government has promised to continue to protect and enhance such rights post-Brexit.
 However, numerous EU concepts have become entrenched in the workplace such as TUPE, many aspects of discrimination law and collective redundancy requirements.
 So what is likely to happen to these?